About Wisconsin Montessori Association

 - Create and disseminate a digital archive of Wisconsin’s Montessori history

-- Conduct site visits to to verify surveys and strengthen support.
+- Conduct site visits to provide support to public and private programs across the state

 - Keep the members updated of WMA’s work through meeting minutes, website and social media.